Partner Terms of Appointment

 16. Governing Law, Jurisdiction and Dispute Resolution

 16.1.
-This Agreement shall be construed in accordance with English law and the Partner hereby submits to the exclusive jurisdiction of the English Courts provided always that, notwithstanding the foregoing, Smoothwall may at its sole discretion, on notice to the Partner, select any alternative jurisdiction to hear the dispute between the parties, or elect for arbitration on the basis set out in Clause 16.2.
+This Agreement shall be construed in accordance with laws of North Carolina and the Partner hereby submits to the exclusive jurisdiction of the Courts of North Carolina provided always that, notwithstanding the foregoing, Smoothwall may at its sole discretion, on notice to the Partner, select any alternative jurisdiction to hear the dispute between the parties, or elect for arbitration on the basis set out in Clause 16.2.

 16.2.
-Smoothwall may at its sole option refer any dispute between the parties for final resolution by arbitration under the London Court of International Arbitration Rules, which rules are deemed to be incorporated by reference into this Clause.
+Smoothwall may at its sole option refer any dispute between the parties for final resolution by arbitration under the American Arbitration Association Rules, which rules are deemed to be incorporated by reference into this Clause.
 The number of arbitrators shall be one.
-The seat, or legal place, of arbitration shall be London.
-The language to be used in the arbitration shall be English and the governing law shall be English Law.
+The seat, or legal place, of arbitration shall be North Carolina.
+The language to be used in the arbitration shall be English and the governing law shall be those of North Carolina.

 17.3.
 Entire Agreement ‐ This Agreement and the documents referred to herein set out the entire agreement between the parties in relation to the subject matter hereof and supersedes any previous agreement relating to the subject matter of this Agreement, whether written or oral.